josephclaytonhansen/c-sharp-challenges/README.md

 ## 15: This challenge uses everything these challenges have covered so far (even math operations, if you do the bonus) and concludes this challenge set.
 ### Challenge 15
 Build a game of Rock, Paper, Scissors.
 Keep the input flexible: "rock", "Rock", "ROCK", "R", and "r" should all mean a choice of Rock.
-So should "  rock" and "rock "; remove whitespaces.
 Give the option to play again.
 Keep a running score.

 **BONUS**: You can use this for rudimentary "machine learning."
 Store the results of each game, and use the past results to weight the next decision.
-Choose randomly- but if the random choice is the worst of the three (so far), choose again.

 # Mid-Level Challenges